tungolra/react-node-courses/design-patterns-course/notes.md

     - callback chaos

 ## Ch 2: Creational Patterns
--

 - 2.1-3: The Singleton problem: creating multiple instances of one object
     - refactoring by exporting instance itself or creating a Singleton class with getInstance() method
 - ch 2.4-5: using Prototype pattern to create similar instances of object
 - ch 2.6: Factory method: encapsulating constructors into a single module and creating a function that will create object for us; subclasses decide which class to instantiate
 - ch 2.7: Builder pattern fixes teloscopic constructor problem - a constructor with too many arguments
-## Ch 2: Structural Patterns
+## Ch 3: Structural Patterns
+- 3.1: The Adapter pattern
+    - take an object, keep its interface, adapt it to new environment or solution; adaptors make incompatible classes become compatible
+    - adapting localstorage to nodejs
 ## Ch 2: Behavioural Patterns